Rock Machine MC criminal allegations and incidents: Ontario

-On September 29, 2014.
-The city of Hawkesbury, Ontario instituted stricter anti biker laws.
-This was done in an attempt to dissuade the Rock Machine's Hawkesbury chapter and other outlaw motorcycle clubs from staying or settling in the city.
+On September 29, 2014, the city of Hawkesbury, Ontario instituted stricter anti biker laws.
+This was done in an attempt to dissuade the Rock Machine and other outlaw motorcycle clubs from staying or settling in the city.
+This was for good reason.
+In 2014, the Rock Machine had established Hawksbury and Vankleek Hill chapters, both of which operated in the nearby area.

 The Vagos Nomads chapter located in Peterborough was further reinforced by former members of the Loners Motorcycle Club Peterborough chapter, including prominent member Bob Pammett.
 The Rock Machine, like the Loners, was intent on competing with the Vagos in the city.
 With the Peterborough Police reporting that the Rock Machine re-established its Peterborough chapter in late 2014.
 But by February 2015, a large number of Canadian Vagos had patched over to the Outlaws Motorcycle Club, who were aligned with the Rock Machine.

-On April 28, 2016.
-An altercation occurred between a prospect of the Hells Angels and two members of the Rock Machine at an Esso gas station in Casselman, Ontario.
-The Hells Angels Ontario Nomads sought to find a solution to the tensions and on April 29, a group of HAMC Nomads and Red Devils, as well as associates without status, travelled to Casselman in the early evening for a meeting at the Karina's Pub, the Ontario Provincial Police observed the meeting as a part of their Project Rawson.
-A lead investigator for the OPP stated "a member of the Hells Angels arrived at the bar and takes off his jacket to place it on a ramp at the edge of the terrace" of the establishment.
-Investigator Thibodeau then said: "A" full patch "member who removes his colors, this is the first time I've seen that."
-A few minutes later three or so members of the Rock Machine arrived at Karina's Pub, moments later multiple shots are heard.
-Video footage filed in evidence by the Crown shows the Hells Angels Nomads running out of the dance bar.
-A few hours apart, Jean-François Émard and Pascal Carrier were arrested by the OPP.
+On April 28, 2016, an altercation occurred between Jackie Lessard, a prospect of the Hells Angels and two members of the Rock Machine at an Esso gas station in Casselman, Ontario.
+Video footage released from the business showed the prospect on the defense as the Rock Machine Cassleman chapter members got aggressive with him.
+The Hells Angels Ontario Nomads sought to find a solution to the tensions, Ontario Nomads president, Martin Bernatchez called the Rock Machine and set up a meeting.
+On April 29, 2016, a group of Hells Angels Nomads, their support club, the Red Devils and associates without status, travelled to Casselman in the early evening for a meeting at the Karina's Pub.
+The Ontario Provincial Police observed the meeting as a part of their Project Rawson.
+A lead investigator for the OPP stated "members of the Hells Angels arrived at the bar and took off their jackets to place it on a ramp at the edge of the terrace" of the establishment.
+Investigator Thibodeau then said: "A full patch (HA) member who removes his colors, this is the first time I've seen that."
+A few minutes later several members of the Rock Machine Nomads Canada and Cassleman chapters arrived at Karina's Pub and entered.
+Moments later multiple shots were heard.
+Video footage filed in evidence by the police shows the Hells Angels Nomads fleeing out of the dance bar, the members of the Rock Machine had opened fire on them inside the building.
+A few hours apart, two members of the Rock Machine were arrested by the OPP for discharging their firearms with intent to cause harm and illegal possession firearms.